Last updated: December 1, 2022

 A 10-mile driving tour road provides access to areas where the critical 1777 events took place.
 Along the way there are a total of 10 stops, each stop has a parking area and interpretive signage.

-Parking: each stop along the tour road has two accessible parking spaces.
+Each stop along the tour road has two accessible parking spaces.

-Restrooms: partially accessible outdoor portable toilets are available at tour road entrance and stop 2, and a composting toilet is available at tour road stop 7.
+Partially accessible outdoor portable toilets are available at tour road entrance and stop 2, and a composting toilet is available at tour road stop 7.

-Walkways: all tour road stops have paved walkways, several meet ADA grade and slope requirements, but some do not.
+All tour road stops have paved walkways, several meet ADA grade and slope requirements, but some do not.
 Some visitors may experience difficulty accessing tour road stops 2, 7, and 8.

 Driving Tour Road (Dec.-Apr.)

 The tour road is closed to vehicles.
 NPS staff will plow the tour road for pedestrian use from the parking lot to the "service road," which is a distance of about 1/2 mile; and from the end of the "service road" to "Stop 8," which is a distance of about 2 miles.
 While the road is plowed, slippery or wintry conditions may still exist and visitors should exercise extreme caution.